dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 ### Scale Operation

 Defines a single character to be used to scale the turtle's current transformation.
 This will multiply the scale of everything done by the turtle, such as the size of meshes and as the distance traveled when translating the turtle.
 The character can also be parameterized in three ways:`!` will scale by the default configured scale in the scriptable object, `!(x)` will scale every dimension by x exactly, and `!(x, y, z)` will scale by the vector <x, y, z>

+### Bend Operation

+Bends the turtle toward a given world-space vector, scaled by the magnitude of the cross-product between the current turtle's heading and the world-space vector.
+This operation replicates the function of the Tropism Vector described on [page 58 of Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/abop/abop.pdf#page=70).
+See it in use in the [fruiting plant L-system](https://github.com/dsmiller95/plantbuilder/blob/master/Assets/Demo/PlantBuilder/LSystems/fruiting-plant.lsystem), in this case different plant organs have different bending factors which can be used to represent the stiffness of that organ.

 ## [Extension](#extension)